jenkinsci/pipeline-plugin/TUTORIAL.md

 # Exploring the Snippet Generator
 There are a number of Pipeline steps not discussed in this document, and plugins can add more.
 Even steps discussed here can take various special options that can be added from release to release.
-To browse all available steps and their syntax, a help tool is built into the flow definition screen.
+To browse all available steps and their syntax, a help tool is built into the Pipeline definition screen.

 Click **Snippet Generator** beneath your script text area.
 You see a list of installed steps.